-There are a number of coaches and buses that travel around the entire country, but the best way to go from one city to the other is to rent a car.
+There are several coaches and buses that travel around the entire country, but the best way to go from one city to the other is to rent a car.
 However, if you don’t feel comfortable driving, you can hire a car with a driver as well.

 If you want to see the highlights of this historic and culture-filled country in 1 week, here is the perfect Jordan 1 week itinerary full of Jordan travel tips.

 Jordan is a small country, but it has a lot to see.
 Being home to some of the most well-preserved ruins from the Roman Kingdom, there are amazing fortresses, castles and ancient cities to see here.
 We will begin our week-long vacation in the capital city of Amman.

 Amman is much more than a gateway city for the rest of the country.
 It is home to some incredible archaeological sites that you must visit.